-17. A less-structured type of research design used to initially investigate a marketing research project that hasn't yet been defined well enough for an in-depth study to be conducted.
-The depth interview-engaging in detailed, one-on-one, question-and-answer sessions with potential buyers-is an exploratory research technique.
+The depth interview22-engaging in detailed, one-on-one, question-and-answer sessions with potential buyers-is an exploratory research technique.
 However, unlike surveys, the people being interviewed aren't asked a series of standard questions.
 Instead the interviewer is armed with some general topics and asks questions that are open ended, meaning that they allow the interviewee to elaborate.
 "How did you feel about the product after you purchased it?" is an example of a question that might be asked.
 A depth interview also allows a researcher to ask logical follow-up questions such as "Can you tell me what you mean when you say you felt uncomfortable using the service?" or "Can you give me some examples?" to help dig further and shed additional light on the research problem.
 Depth interviews can be conducted in person or over the phone.
 The interviewer either takes notes or records the interview.

 Focus groups and case studies are often utilized for exploratory research as well.
-A focus group is a group of potential buyers who are brought together to discuss a marketing research topic with one another.
+A focus group23 is a group of potential buyers who are brought together to discuss a marketing research topic with one another.
 A moderator is used to focus the discussion, the sessions are recorded, and the main points of consensus are later summarized by the market researcher.
 Textbook publishers often gather groups of professors at educational conferences to participate in focus groups.
 However, focus groups can also be conducted on the telephone, in online chat rooms, or both, using meeting software like WebEx.
 The basic steps of conducting a focus group are outlined below.

-- An exploratory research technique of engaging in detailed, one-on-one, questionand-answer sessions with potential buyers. - 19.
+- 21. Any form of research that results in data that is not quantitative and often seeks to answer questions such as why consumers do something, rather than how much or how often they do it. - 22.
+An exploratory research technique of engaging in detailed, one-on-one, question-and-answer sessions with potential buyers. - 23.
 A group of potential buyers brought together to discuss a marketing research topic with one another.